wagtail/vagrant-wagtail-develop/README.md

 * An Ubuntu 22.04 (Jammy Jellyfish) base image
 * Checkouts of Wagtail, bakerydemo, django-modelcluster and Willow ready to develop against
 * Node.js / npm toolchain for front-end asset building
-* Elasticsearch 5 installed (but disabled by default to make the VM less resource-heavy)
 * Optional packages installed (PostgreSQL, Embedly, Sphinx...)
 * Virtualenv for Python 3.9